 Netherlands have not conceded at home in a World Cup qualifier since Teemu Tainio scored for Finland on October 13, 2004.

 Arjen Robben (pictured) will equal the legendary Ruud Gullit on 66 international appearances for the national team if he features on Tuesday.

-- Holland's third goal against Estonia on Friday evening was the 1500th strike in its illustrious history, nearly 98 years after Eddy de Neve scored the first goal for the national team in a 4-1 win over Belgium.
+- Holland's third goal against Estonia on Friday evening was the 1500th strike in their illustrious history, nearly 98 years after Eddy de Neve scored the first goal for the national team in a 4-1 win over Belgium.

-- Adrian Mutu equaled Gheorghe Hagi as Romania's all time leading goalscorer on 35 goals following his strike against Hungary last week.
+- Adrian Mutu equaled Gheorghe Hagi as Romania's all-time leading goalscorer on 35 goals following his strike against Hungary last week.

 The guests have not qualified for the World Cup since making it to the round of 16 in France in 1998.